-When I wonder if it’s worth putting a little more time into an at-risk dog, I just have to think about Wade and I know that it’s worth every second.
+When I wonder if it’s worth putting more time into an at-risk dog with behavioral concerns, I just have to think about Wade and I know that it’s worth every second.

 There are many dogs that I have a blast working with at Animal Services, some that I grow to love, and then there are dogs like Wade.
 When working with rescue dogs gets hard, when I can’t help every dog at risk of being euthanized and I start to be apathetic, I remember Wade.

-Wade came to my attention as a rescue plea, which means he needed a private rescue to pull him within a week or he would be euthanized.
+Wade came to my attention as a rescue plea.
+He needed a private rescue to pull him within a week or he would be euthanized.
 The veterinarian at Animal Services didn’t feel comfortable handling him because of his fearful and growling behavior.
-One of the staff members at Animal Services took time with him and pictures were posted on social media of her sitting with him and petting him.
+Time is too limited for the medical staff to devote enough time to every scared dog that needs it.
+One of the staff members at Animal Services took enough time to get these pictures and Wade was posted as a rescue plea dog.

-I didn’t see a dangerous dog.
 I saw a scared dog trying to defend himself against people who hadn’t yet won his trust in this scary place.
+I knew that Animal Services didn’t have the time that it would take to bring him out and gain his trust.
+I thought maybe I could do it, but I wanted a little help.

 Day 1: First Meeting: Wednesday, 2/27/19

-Wade was calm but cautious when he came out to the play yard with the kennel tech.
-He tried to hide behind the tech’s legs and kept his eyes warily on me.
-After a few minutes, the tech left Wade and I alone in the pen.
+Wade was calm but cautious when he came out to the play yard with Chris, one of the kennel techs.
+Wade tried to hide behind the Chris’s legs and kept his eyes warily on me.
+After a few minutes, Chris left Wade and I alone in the pen.

 I ignored Wade at first.
-I just strolled around the pen, picking up some poop.
-He stood by the fence and looked after the tech.
-He glanced nervously over his shoulder at me.
+I strolled around the pen, picking up some poop.
+Wade stood by the fence and looked after Chris.
+Periodically, he glanced nervously over his shoulder at me.

-Finally he walked away from the fence for a bit and considered me.
+Finally, Wade walked away from the fence for a bit and considered me.
 I went to the toy box and began rifling through.
-I could see him coming closer, but I didn’t look at him.
+I could hear him coming closer, but I didn’t look at him.
 He sniffed cautiously towards the toys, then trotted away.

-I stood up with a toy and moved away from him, then looked back and play bowed towards him.
+I stood up with a toy and moved away from him, then looked back and play bowed towards him, crouching and then springing away.
 He cocked his head, confused.
 I went back to the toy bin.
 He approached me and sniffed the toys as I took them out and piled them next to the box.
 Finally, I reached out and slowly started scratching his chest.
 He stiffened for an instant, then leaned into my touch and sniffed my ear.

 He was responsive and cuddly after about half an hour more, and gave me licks on the chin and followed me around.
-By the time I left after being with him for a total of about two hours, he was leaning on me and clearly showing preferential treatment.
+By the time I left after being with him for a total of about two hours, he was leaning on me and following me.
 He let me pick up his paws, touch his ears, and look at his teeth.

 Wade was playful and sweet with the dog in the next pen.
 Having another dog in the pen next to him made him more outgoing with me as well.

 When Jon the behaviorist arrived, he had to go through the entire process of drawing Wade out again.
 It seems that once Wade decided he trusted someone, he was willing to trust that person but it didn’t necessarily sell him on anyone else.
+Wade hid behind me, circling me to keep me between him and Jon.
 Wade tolerated being handled and opened up some with Jon by the time he left.

 Day 2: Wednesday, 2/28/19